NargizaSailaubayeva/lab1ads/README.md

 ```
 ___
 ### Problem 10
+*In this problem, I wrote a code where the function calculates the GCD of given numbers with using recursion.
+In this code I have a function `findGCD(int a, int b)`.*
 #### Definitions
 + @ findGCD - a set of statements that calculates the gcd
 + @ a - given number